titoBouzout/dom-flair/readme.md

 - Maybe enforce style coupling: if an animation with transform is used, then will-change: transform; should be there
 - Maybe change pixels to em on the fly
-- Memoize string processing functions or indicate which functions may be memoize
 - Document mobile features.
 I still didn't use, so no documentation.

 ## Bugs